MonishAiyappa/Walmart-Sales-Analysis-MySQL/README.md

-# Walmart-Sales-Analysis---MySQL
+# Walmart-Sales-Analysis-MySQL
-Walmart sales data analysis using MySQL to extract business insights and trends .
+Walmart sales data analysis project using MySQL to extract meaningful business insights and trends.